farzadghanei/distutilazy/README.rst

     $ python setup.py install

-There are no specific dependencies (however having ``setuptools`` is recommended), it runs on Python 2.7+ (CPython 2.7, 3.2, 3.3, 3.4 and 3.5, PyPy 2.6 and PyPy3 2.4 are tested).
+There are no specific dependencies, distutilazy runs on Python 2.7+ (CPython 2.7, 3.2, 3.3, 3.4 and 3.5, PyPy 2.6 and PyPy3 2.4 are tested).
 Tests pass on Jython so it should be fine for Jython as well.